erikhazzard/realtime-chat-benchmarks/mqtt/README.md

     $ node server-profiling.js

     # In a new window
-    # Create x nr of rooms & add 5 clients to each room
+    # Create x nr of clients
     # x can be passed in a CLI argument (ex: 1000)
     $ node client-profiling.js 1000